 - Check your internet connection

-- Check the merchant’s acceptance of Apple Pay
+- Check if you have the latest version of Apple Music

 Checkout this video:

 One of the first things you should do if you’re having trouble with Apple Music is to check your internet connection.
 Even if you’re connected to a Wi-Fi network, it’s possible that there might be a problem with the connection that’s causing issues with Apple Music.
 To rule out this possibility, try turning off your Wi-Fi and seeing if Apple Music works over a cellular connection.
 If it does, then the problem is most likely with your Wi-Fi network and not Apple Music.